 First of all, when you are sitting with good posture, it shouldn’t feel like you need to strain yourself to stay in that position.
 It could feel weird or different, but it should also feel like a place your body wants to be.
 So as you read the rest of this post, remember that the first thing to evaluate about your sitting posture is whether you feel comfortable or not.

-There are many things one can say about how to sit in better alignment, but here are what seem to be the two most important things to keep in mind:
+There are many things one can say about how to sit in better alignment, but here are a few ideas to start with:

 - Preserve the natural curves of your spine.
 The easiest way to keep your body upright—with your muscles having less work to do against gravity—is to have each vertebra stacked on top of one another.
 If you were made of building blocks, how would you sit so you didn’t need rubber bands or glue holding you up?
 Practicing The String exercise will help you determine if you’re doing this or not.